wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/1-introduction.md

-Customer Intelligence unifies important, relevant, and accurate customer information across multiple sources through Microsoft Dynamics 365 Customer Insights.
+Customer intelligence unifies important, relevant, and accurate customer information across multiple sources through Microsoft Dynamics 365 Customer Insights.
 This solution empowers the agent to engage with customers based on relevant insights.
-Customer Intelligence combines demographic information, financial measures, and attitudes to form financial segments and AI models.
+Customer intelligence combines demographic information, financial measures, and attitudes to form financial segments and AI models.
 These insights help agents to quickly understand the customer.

 Retail banking churn prediction is an AI-based model that helps predict the likelihood of a customer leaving the bank or becoming dormant.
-To create a new retail banking churn prediction, after you fulfill the prerequisites, go to the **Intelligence > Predictions** page in the Dynamics 365 Customer Insights portal.
+To create a new Retail banking churn prediction, after you fulfill the prerequisites, go to the **Intelligence > Predictions** page in the Dynamics 365 Customer Insights portal.
 Select **My predictions** to view other predictions that you've created.

 ## Prerequisites